ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-07-30-what-is-a-recurrent-neural-network-and-how-to-use-it.md

 Both models have 2 main problems:

 - The first problem is the exploding and vanishing gradient problem.
 Because of the BPTT usage an error is propagated many times over one element and so it will vanish or explode at the end.
-- The second problem is that these networks can’t store information from many steps ago.
+- The second problem is that these networks can't store information from many steps ago.

 #### LSTM

 The most popular recurrent network model is Long short-term memory (LSTM).
-LSTM contains additional elements named ‘gates’.
+LSTM contains additional elements named 'gates'.
 These elements make it possible to selectively memorize and forget parts of the sequence.

 ![](https://upload.wikimedia.org/wikipedia/commons/6/63/Long_Short-Term_Memory.svg)